 Pride of Madeira Care

-This plant thrives in full sun conditions and is happiest in a sunny spot with at least six hours of direct sunlight per day.
-Partial sun locations may be acceptable, but afternoon sun is preferable to morning sun, as the intensity of light is greater at that time.
+Pride of Meidra thrives in four to six hours of full sun each day.
+Partial sun is also acceptable, and the afternoon sun is preferable to the morning sun, as light intensity is more significant at that time.

-Pride of Madeira is not very fussy about soil, but it does need good drainage.
-It's adaptable to a wide variety of soil conditions, including clay, sand and loam, and is also tolerant of a wide range of soil pH levels.
-This shrub is also particularly salt-tolerant, given its island origins, making it a useful plant for coastal landscaping.
+Pride of Madeira accepts versatile soil conditions, including clay, sand, and loam, and can tolerate a wide range of pH levels.
+In any soil, however, good drainage is essential.
+This shrub is also particularly salt-tolerant, given its island origins, making it an ideal plant in coastal climates.

-Pride of Madeira is fairly drought-tolerant.
-If you do notice the flower heads drooping in hot weather or the foliage appearing to dry out, water at the base of the shrub to revive it.
-Generally speaking, watering regularly during the flowering season will ensure the blooms stay bright and vibrant.
+Pride of Madeira is fairly drought-tolerant, but watering regularly during the flowering season will ensure its blooms stay healthy and vibrant.
+But, if you notice its flower heads drooping in hot weather, or its foliage appearing yellow, water at the base of the shrub to revive it.

 Temperature and Humidity

-Being a coastal plant, it enjoys the humid ocean air but doesn't require any special humidity conditions in gardens unless it's planted in a desert climate.
-In desert air, this shrub may need occasional misting to keeps its leaves and flowers looking vibrant.
+The pride of Madeira won't survive temperatures consistently below 50 F. As a coastal plant, the pride of Madeira grows best in the humid ocean air but doesn't require any special humidity conditions in gardens unless planted in a desert climate.
+This shrub may need occasional misting in desert air to keep its leaves and flowers bright.

 Propagating Pride of Madeira